yuhui1208/api/substrate/extrinsics.md

   - 1 storage read and 1 storage mutation (codec `O(1)`). (because of `DidUpdate::take` in `on_finalize`)

   - 1 event handler `on_timestamp_set` `O(T)`.

-  - Benchmark: 7.678 (min squares analysis)

-    - NOTE: This benchmark was done for a runtime with insignificant `on_timestamp_set` handlers.
-New benchmarking is needed when adding new handlers.

   \# \</weight>